 Advertisements and promotional information in any medium (including but not limited to print, television, radio, banners, and internet)

-NVR registered training organisations may use the NRT Logo to promote nationally recognised training provided that training is within the organisation’s scope of registration.
+WA registered providers may use the NRT Logo to promote nationally recognised training provided that training is within the provider’s scope of registration.

-In using the NRT Logo for this purpose, the organisation must not create the impression that the NRT Logo applies to, or is associated with, all training provided by the organisation, if this is not the case.
+In using the NRT Logo for this purpose, the provider must not create the impression that the NRT Logo applies to, or is associated with, all training provided by the provider, if this is not the case.

-The NRT Logo cannot be used by an organisation where the training is accredited, but is outside the scope of the organisation’s registration.
-Where training is being promoted and does not meet the requirements stipulated in the VET Quality Framework or is outside the organisation’s scope of registration, it must be made clear the NRT Logo is not associated with that training.
+The NRT Logo cannot be used by a provider where the training is accredited, but is outside the scope of the provider’s registration.
+Where training is being promoted and does not meet the requirements stipulated in the VET Quality Framework or is outside the provider’s scope of registration, it must be made clear the NRT Logo is not associated with that training.

-Use of the NRT Logo is only permitted where there is a direct relationship to an AQF qualification or unit of competency as specified within training packages or VET accredited courses.
+Use of the NRT Logo is only permitted where there is a direct relationship to an AQF qualification or unit of competency as specified within training packages or approved VET courses.

 Student information

-Where an NVR registered training organisation uses the NRT Logo in promotional material such as brochures, handbooks or prospectuses that also refer to training offered by the organisation, the promotional material must clearly distinguish between nationally recognised training within the scope of the organisation’s registration and any other type of training offered by the organisation.
+Where a WA registered provider uses the NRT Logo in promotional material such as brochures, handbooks or prospectuses that also refer to training offered by the provider, the promotional material must clearly distinguish between nationally recognised training within the scope of the provider’s registration and any other type of training offered by the provider.

 Corporate stationery, business cards, buildings, training resources and merchandise